Alexander Purnell

 Alexander (Steve) Purnell (born 30 January 1995) is an Australian rower.
-He is an Olympic and national champion who has represented at underage and senior world championships.
+He is an Olympic and national champion who has represented Australia at underage and senior world championships.
 In 2018 in an Australian eight, he won the Grand Challenge Cup at the Henley Royal Regatta.
 He rowed in the bow seat of the Australian men's coxless four to a gold medal victory at the Tokyo Olympics.

 Varsity, club and state rowing

 Purnell began his rowing career at Shore School in Sydney.
 His senior club rowing has been from the Sydney University Boat Club.

 Purnell competed for the SUBC at the 2014 and 2015 Intervarsity Championships.
 In 2014, he rowed in the Sydney University eight and a coxed four and won both titles.
 In 2015 he rowed in the double scull and the eight and took the title in the eight.
 With Marcus Britt he won the open men's national coxless pair title at the 2023 Australian Rowing Championships.
 At the 2023 Australian Rowing Championships he won the open coxless four national title in an all SUBC crew.

 He first made state selection for New South Wales in the 2013 youth eight contesting the Noel Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 He again raced in the New South Wales youth eight in 2014 and 2015, rowing to an Interstate championship victory in 2015.

 In 2017, he was selected to stroke the New South Wales senior men's eight competing for the King's Cup at the Interstate Regatta.
-Purnell raced in three consecutive King's Cup victories for New South Wales from 2017 to 2019 He rowed in the seat behind his older brother Nicholas Purnell in those 2018 and 2019 victories.
+Purnell raced in three consecutive King's Cup victories for New South Wales from 2017 to 2019.
+He rowed in the seat behind his older brother Nicholas Purnell in those 2018 and 2019 victories.
 Nicholas is himself an Australian representative and Olympian rower and was selected as a 2021 Tokyo Olympian.
 In Tokyo the brothers became the first to row in the same Australian Olympic squad since the Stewart brothers.
-Alex again rowed in the New South Wales men's King's Cup eights of 2021, 2022 and 2023, stroking the 2022 and 23 crews to victory.
+Alex again rowed in the New South Wales men's King's Cup eights of 2021, 2022 and 2023, stroking the 2022 and 2023 crews to victory.